North Sydney Council and Stanton Library

 Partnership with North Sydney Council

-The Seaborn, Broughton & Walford Foundation is delighted to have been included in the North Sydney Council’s Seniors Festivals 2018 and 2019 and the Children's Festival in 2018 with plans for further involvement.
+The Seaborn, Broughton & Walford Foundation is delighted to have been included in the Seniors and Children's Festivals since 2018 with ongoing plans for annual involvement.

 These Festivals include events in multiple venues across the Municipality and provide an excellent opportunity for the Foundation to highlight the importance of the performing arts within the local community.